 As outdoor temperatures begin to drop, staying warm can be tricky.
 Because we don’t know what Mother Nature has planned for the winter months, many homeowners aren’t quite ready to fire up their furnace.
 We know that long cold winters can lead to expensive heating bills.

 1. Embrace layers.
 If you’re like me, you may still be roaming around your home in shorts and a t-shirt hoping there’s still a chance for a nice, warm, sunny day.
-However, since the chance is lessening and because my wife isn’t ready to turn on our heat, it’s time for a new strategy.
+However, since the chance is lessening and my wife isn’t ready to turn on our heat, it’s time for a new strategy.
 Wearing layers helps me stay comfortable this time of year.

 3. Drink a warm beverage.
-While I used to say I would never drink coffee, that thought has changed over the years.
+While I used to say I would never drink coffee, that thought has changed.
 For me, nothing beats starting the day with a warm cup of coffee.
 On days that I’m feeling cold, I’m likely to have a second or third cup.
 If you’re not a coffee drinker, visit your local retailer or coffee shop and ask them what they have this time of year for tea or cider.
 In addition, check out the internet.
 There are a lot of great recipes available.

 5. Run a humidifier.
 As the humidity in your home begins to decrease, consider running a humidifier.
 Moisture in the air helps keep your home warm.
 In addition, a humidifier can help prevent chapped lips, dry skin, scratchy throats, and nose irritation.